-Based on the MMSE scores reported in their medical records, out of the 51 X1Law clients with diagnoses from Doctor 1, 35 were in the normal function range on the MMSE, yet Doctor 1 assigned a Qualifying Diagnosis to all 35 of them (19 Level 1.5, 15 Level 2 and one Alzheimer's Disease).
+Based on the MMSE scores reported in their medical records, out of 51 players represented by X1Law at the time of their diagnoses from Doctor 1, 35 were in the normal function range on the MMSE, yet Doctor 1 assigned a Qualifying Diagnosis to all 35 of them (19 Level 1.5, 15 Level 2 and one Alzheimer's Disease).
 Another 15 players received scores indicating only mild dementia, but Doctor 1 entered 14 Level 2 diagnoses and one Alzheimer's diagnosis for them.
 The medical records for the remaining player do not provide an MMSE score for him; this player received a Level 2 diagnosis.